boblail/hayfork/README.md

     set :company_id, row[:company_id]
 ```

-1. `row` is an `Arel::Table` that represents the row passed to the trigger; `row` is present in every block.
+1. `row` is an instance of `Arel::Table` that represents the row passed to the trigger; `row` is present in every `foreach` block.
-2. `set` works similarly to `merge`: `set` assigns a value that will be inserted in the haystack for all following `insert` statements while `.merge` applies only to the `insert` statement that it is chained onto.
+2. `set` assigns a value that will be inserted in the haystack for all following `insert` statements.

 <br/>

 #### belongs_to